 What Percentage of Online Users Are Robots?

-This study by Incapsula studied the characteristics of 16.7 billion visitors collected from August 2016 to November 2016.
+This study by Imperva studied the characteristics of 16.7 billion visitors collected from August 2020 to November 2020.
 The traffic data came from 100,000 randomly chosen domains on their network and was analysed to determine which were human and which were robots.

-Compared to previous years, this 51.8% was a slight increase after a recent 3-year decline in bot activity.
+Compared to previous years, this 37.2% was a slight decrease compared to 2016 at 51.8%.
 In 2013 bot traffic was as high as 61.5% but has since declined.
 These bots might sound like the death of the internet as we know it, but actually, some of them are very important.